UW-INFO442-SP23/breakfast-club/README.md

 | Expected Deficiency | The catalog page may take some time to load.
 The filtered result may take some time to generate.| N/A |
 | Unexpected Results | They can’t find the items they are looking for or experience difficulty navigating this feature.
 No information and text stating "No results found." is displayed to remind users that there are no foods tbat fall into the selected requirements. | They do not know what to do once they view meals/food items or they find this feature unintuitive. |

+# Bugs
+A bug we have identified, but have not been able to resolve, is that when you navigate to a page, that is not the home page, and try to refresh your browser GitHub pages will yield a 404 saying "There isn't a GitHub Pages site here."

 # References
 King County (2023).
 King County Food Insecurity Screening Community of Practice.
 Retrieved April 4, 2023, from https://kingcounty.gov/depts/health/heal/learning-network.aspx